-'''

 Security Menu

 [A] - Admin password not set

 [B] - User password not set

-[C] - Change Wifi Password
+[C] - Change wifi password

-[D] - Security Log

 [X] - Exit

-'''

 System login with an administrative password allows all access to system menus.

 System login with user password allows access to report menus and system functions menu but restricts access to the setup menu and security menu.